sysec-uic/cs487-f23/syllabus.md

 The letter grade will be assigned as: A :≥ 90, A− : [85, 90), B+ : [80, 85), B : [75, 80), C : [65, 75), D : [55, 65), E : [50, 55), F :< 50.

 ## Academic Integrity
 You are encouraged to discuss assignments and labs with classmates, but all final work must be yours.
-Plagiarism and cheating are not allowed based on [UIC policy](https://dos.uic.edu/community-standards/academic-integrity/).
+Plagiarism and cheating are prohibited according to [UIC's academic integrity policy](https://dos.uic.edu/community-standards/academic-integrity/).

 ## Syllabus Update
 Information in the syllabus may be subject to change with reasonable advance notice.